 In some cases, the bed frame itself might be damaged and cause the mattress to become sagged.

 Make sure that you detach the mattress completely and inspect the frame.
 Are the wooden pieces damaged?
-Is something bent or deteriorated that it causes the mattress to sink when you sleep on it?
-If the answer is yes, then you need to fix the bed frame first, before fixing the mattress.
+Is something bent or deteriorated that causes the mattress to sink when you sleep on it?
+If the answer is yes, then you need to fix the bed frame first before fixing the mattress.

-If the answer is no then the mattress itself is the culprit and you need to follow the aforementioned tips to make it come back to its original shape.
+If the answer is no, then the mattress itself is the culprit, and you need to follow the aforementioned tips to make it come back to its original shape.

 How to Prevent the Mattress from Becoming Saggy

-Fixing your mattress is a good idea, but it could be even better to prevent this problem right from the start, right?
+Learning how to fix a sagging mattress is a good idea, but it could be even better to prevent this problem right from the start, right?

 Well, luckily, you can do something to prevent your mattress from sagging too soon.
 Here are a few tips: